hmcts/artifactory-role/README.md

 When to run?
 ------------

-This role should be run on a vanilla box, prior to it being enabled for use.
+This role should be run on a vanilla box with a large second disk, prior to it being enabled for use.

 It can be run subsequently, but may restart Artifactory with certain changes.